What We Know About Estonia's EUDI Wallet

 Official Wallet Name (⚠️ Not Yet Announced)

 Estonia has not announced the official name for its EUDI Wallet.
-While "Estonian EUDI Wallet" is a logical name, this is speculation, not official confirmation.
+While "e-Estonia Wallet" is a logical name, this is speculation, not official confirmation.
 The wallet may integrate directly into the existing ID-kaart system or be branded separately.

 Exact Launch Date (⚠️ Not Yet Announced)